Skip to main content

 11. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-12. Check that the configuration is valid and successfully applied (Step 5 of Installation Guide).
+12. Check that the configuration is valid and successfully applied (Configuration file checks).

 Load Speech to Text Phonexia, Time Analysis and Audio Quality Estimation model from data disk